TITLE 77: PUBLIC HEALTH

 11) Normal range of motion and positioning;

-13) Any other task that the agency may choose to have the home health aide perform.
+16) Any other task that the agency may choose to have the home health aide perform, as permitted by statute.

-e) A home health or home nursing agency shall not employ an individual as a home health aide unless the Agency has inquired of the Department as to information in the Health Care Worker Registry concerning findings of abuse, neglect or misappropriation of property.
+f) A home health or home nursing agency shall not employ an individual as a home health aide unless the agency has inquired of the Department as to information in the Health Care Worker Registry concerning findings of abuse, neglect or misappropriation of property.